NadaAttia04/Super-Mario-Unity-2D/README.md

 Players guide their character through colorful and challenging levels filled with hazards, coins, power-ups, and classic enemies.
 The gameplay captures Mario’s core mechanics — run, jump, break blocks, and reach the flagpole — built using **Unity’s 2D tools** and modular **C# code**.

-This project is perfect as a foundation for **learning, modding, or building your own platformer adventure**.
+This project is perfect as a foundation for **learning, modding, or building your own platformer adventure**

 ---